MaximeMRF/ally-driver-boilerplate/README.md

 Following are the steps to get started.

-- Fork this repo and then clone it on your local machine.
+- Fork this repo and then clone it on Dropbox local machine.
 - Install all the dependencies using `npm` or `yarn` (whatever you prefer).
 - Open `package.json` file and update the package `name`, `description` and the `adonisjs` configuration block.